Wigan County F.C.: The demise of Wigan County

 In October 1899, there was a meeting of all local football clubs to discuss if there were any means of helping County, whose squad was restricted to only thirteen players.
-Thirty clubs attended the meeting and all agreed that the County could have the best of local talent.
+Thirty clubs attended the meeting and all agreed that the county could have the best of local talent.
 In return County provided the amateur clubs with a qualified instructor, to help them improve.

 Two months later, the club was rumoured to be closed, this was not yet the case.
 However, after poor results and falling attendances, the club agreed to fulfil all its fixtures before folding on 29 June 1900.

+Colours

+The club played in red and white "quarters", the term used at the time for halved shirts with counterchanged sleeves.
+The colours were later used by Wigan Borough.